liquidctl/liquidctl/README.md

 # liquidctl – liquid cooler control

-An open-source and cross-platform command-line tool to control 2nd generation Kraken X liquid coolers from NZXT and, in the future, more devices.
+An open-source and cross-platform command-line tool to control third generation Kraken X liquid coolers from NZXT and, in the future, more devices.

 ```
 # liquidctl list